jhlagado/firth/README.md

 6
 ```

-In summary, Forth will parse the command, create the header using the name passed, hide it from the dictopnary, go into compile mode, compile its body, exit compile mode and show it in the dictionary.
+In summary, Forth will parse the command, create the header using the name passed, hide it from the dictionary, go into compile mode, compile its body, exit compile mode and show it in the dictionary.
 NOTE: If a word with the same name is already in the dictionary, the new word will replace the old one for future definitions.
 The older definition will continue to be used by older definitions.

 ### Compilation